ourworldventures/ourworld_books_OLD/content/ow_znz_company/operations/security.md

 * All information used is verifiable.
 * There is approval for authenticity and completeness of information (are things understandable).

-> TODO: (anyone) Not entirely sure.
+> TODO: (na) Not entirely sure.
 Is this peer reviewing or a more algorithmic review?